An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Application to the Aubry--MacKay conjecture

-The conclusion of Theorem \ref{TH22} may seem surprising at first sight, but it is not really so.
+The conclusion of Theorem \ref{TH22} may seem surprising at first glance, but it is mathematically natural.
 The coupling structure of \eqref{MACXIT2} allows for the correlation between multiple oscillators, the number of which can tend to infinity asymptotically.
 However, for each fixed $n$, these couplings are indeed \textit{finite}.
-This aligns with the infinite-dimensional nonresonance and the spatial structure proposed by Bourgain \cite{MR2180074} (see also Section \ref{SEC1}).
+This aligns with the infinite-dimensional non-resonance condition and the spatial structure proposed by Bourgain \cite{MR2180074} (see also Section \ref{SEC1}).
 Therefore, as long as the perturbation is sufficiently small, the perturbed system can preserve most of the dynamics of the unperturbed system.

 To facilitate an intuitive understanding of Theorem \ref{TH22}, Figures \ref{FIG2} and \ref{FIG3} depict two elementary coupling configurations: nearest-triplet and nearest-quartet interactions, respectively.
-The coupling strength attenuates with inter-oscillator distance, a decay represented by the progressively lighter arrow weights.
+The coupling strength attenuates with inter-oscillator distance, a decay represented by the progressively decreasing thickness of the arrows.
 While these configurations constitute strict subclasses of the general coupling prescribed in Theorem \ref{TH22}, they serve as finite prototypes from which the reader may infer the limiting behavior as the interaction range tends to infinity, thereby elucidating the general result via finite-to-asymptotic infinite extrapolation.